 "Oh, I had a lovely time, Paul."

-"And you too, watch!”
-Xxx She said.
-"Your brothers and sisters get along good, you too.
-Make the best of it. zzzxxx Remember the way I brought you up, taught you.
+"And you too; watch!” she said.
+"Your brothers and sisters get along good; you too.
+Make the best of it.
+Remember the way I brought you up, taught you.
 I told you about things all my life.
 Any chance I got I told you what was the best in your life."

 I said to her, "You feel all right, Ma?
 The way you talk, it seems like you're not feeling so good."

-She talked to me; she said, "You're next.
+She just kept on talking, "You're next.
 You're next."